 A Time of Gifts by Patrick Leigh Fermor

-This is the first of three books in which Patrick Leigh Fermor recounts the journey he made across Europe, from Holland to Istanbul.
+This is the first of three book in which Patrick Leigh Fermor recounts the journey he made across Europe, from Holland to Istanbul.
 On foot, largely.
 Alone.
 Beginning in 1933.
 When he was just 18 years old.

 Another literary masterpiece, this book influenced me by showing that great adventures can be tackled without much planning, without large amounts of money, without any equipment.
 If an 18-year old can walk across Europe without GPS, internet and a mobile phone, then why shouldn’t I just get up and start walking?